 - Positive Environmental Impacts

 Many individuals do not realize how reliant farmers are with both pesticides and herbicides with “normal farming.”
 These chemicals (pesticides and herbicides) are responsible for the majority of the damage to the environment.
-With GMOs, the amount of both herbicides and pesticides are decreased due to the crop being able to naturally recognize particular pest.
-With less of these harmful chemicals being used, this will lead to less contamination of the environment: water and soil.
+With GMOs, the amount of both herbicides and pesticides are decreased due to the crop being able to naturally repel some pests.
+With less of these harmful chemicals being used, this will lead to less contamination of the environment, water, and soil.

 - May Cause Harm to Human Health